 If you force the toe upwards or backwards the joint may become inflamed or the cartilage may become damaged.
 Stiffness can follow on later and so there is a lag effect meaning that the problem emerges a few years on.
 Any physical activity such as kicking, stamping, twisting, dropping objects onto the toe could lead to a stiff big toe.
 Footwear may well become a problem if the toe does not bend.
 This is seen in the high heel shoe.
 Or if a bump arises, then fitting a shoe onto a swollen area may be uncomfortable.

 Good news.
 The condition may settle down and that’s the end.
 However, if unchecked a stiff toe joint can start to cause pain until it becomes totally locked up and doesn’t move. pain many years later.

 These medical conditions associated with the study of rheumatology medicine.
 Further information can be found in my article on medical causes of a painful big toe.

 What happens when you lose movement?

-Lack of movement is the end process so as the toe does not bend you may walk awkwardly turning your foot out like a waddling duck (duck footed).
-This lack of movement changes the process of walking and can affect other joints higher up including the lower back and hip joints.
-We need 20-30 degrees of total movement for normal function.
+Lack of movement is the end process.
+When a toe does not bend you might walk awkwardly turning your foot out often known as duck footed.
+The stiff toe causing lack of movement changes the process of walking which means it can affect other joints higher up.
+These joint can include the lower back and hip joints.
+We need around 20-30 degrees of total movement for normal function.
 That means the toe can move up and down freely without pain.
 Walking may become painful and limiting.
 Painkillers and anti-inflammatories like ibuprofen fail to help.
 Footwear becomes a problem especially when the joint enlarges over time.
 This will be measured in years rather than weeks or months.

 Early signs can be helped